National Science Foundation

 Grant in 2013

-Infinite Composites specializes in the development and manufacturing of advanced composite pressure vessels and structures.
-Founded in 2010, the company aims to revolutionize composite pressure vessel technology to support its widespread adoption, particularly in sectors requiring weight-sensitive solutions.
-Its innovative gas storage systems are designed to hold more fuel weight than their own cylinder weight, making them ideal for applications in aerospace, including launch vehicles, satellites, and spacecraft, as well as in industrial gas and transportation markets.
-Infinite Composites is committed to continuous improvement, ensuring that its products meet and exceed customer and industry quality standards while maintaining a focus on reliability and defect-free delivery.
+Infinite Composites is a company that specializes in the development and manufacturing of advanced composite pressure vessels and structures.
+Founded in 2010, it aims to revolutionize composite pressure vessel technology to facilitate its widespread adoption, particularly in applications related to space exploration and sustainable transport.
+The company's innovative gas storage systems are designed to hold more fuel weight than the weight of the cylinders themselves, making them particularly suitable for weight-sensitive sectors such as aerospace, including launch vehicles, satellites, and spacecraft, as well as industrial gas and transportation markets.
+Infinite Composites is committed to continuous improvement, ensuring that its products meet and exceed industry quality standards while maintaining a focus on delivering defect-free solutions.

 Pyro-E